WalletConnect/walletconnect-docs/tech-spec.md

 ### Session Proposal

-The proposal will be listened to as part of the params of the `wc_sessionPropose` relayed across the connection settled and it will be structured as follows:
+The proposal will be listened to as part of the params of the `wc_sessionPropose` relayed across the pairing settled and it will be structured as follows:

 ```typescript
 interface SessionMetadata {